Caldwell, N.J.—July 2 , 2013—

 “One doesn’t send an artist into battle for naught.”

-That line from a book of his World War II letters and remembrances neatly sums up the work of the late Ugo Giannini, a gifted artist, writer and former Caldwell College art professor.
+That line from a book of his World War II letters and remembrances neatly sums up the work of the late Ugo Giannini, a gifted artist, writer and former Caldwell University art professor.
 His widow, Maxine, recently donated reproductions of two of his drawings and a copy of the book to the college’s Jenning’s library.

 “His writing is just beautiful and it reflected his teaching, which was very philosophical,” said Sister Gerardine Mueller, O.P., professional artist and professor emerita, who began the college art department.
 “He was like a father figure to the students.”
 Ugo taught at the college for over 25 years.